keltia/fetiche-rs/README.md

 This is now divided into different crates with libraries (`fetiche-engine`, `fetiche-formats`, `fetiche-sources`) shared by the binary crates (`acutectl` and `opensky-history`).

-Binary crates include a command-line utility called `acutectl` to perform import from a file or fetch data from different sites.
+Binary crates include command-line utilitites (`acutectl` and `opensky-history`) to perform import from a file or fetch data from different sites.
 This program has been enhanced to cover both file and network input and as well to support more input formats.

-Now is included a utility call `opensky-history` to retrieve historical data from [Opensky].
+`opensky-history` is for retrieving historical data from [Opensky].
 This access is managed through a SSH-based shell to the Impala database.
 This is for everything older than 1h of real-time data which does complicate things.
 This utility use the [pyopensky] Python module (embedded through the `inline-python` crate).

 ## Installation